 In pregnant women, lupus antibodies may cross the placenta to the fetus.
 As a result, the fetus may have a very slow heart rate, anemia, a low platelet count, or a low white blood cell count.
 However, these antibodies gradually disappear over several weeks after the baby is born, and the problems they cause resolve except for the slow heart rate.

 If women with lupus were taking hydroxychloroquine before they became pregnant, they may take it throughout pregnancy.
-If flare-ups occur, women may need to take a low dose of prednisone (a corticosteroid) by mouth, another corticosteroid such as methylprednisolone, or a drug that suppresses the immune system (immunosuppressant) such as azathioprine.
+If flare-ups occur, women may need to take a low dose of prednisone (a corticosteroid) by mouth, another corticosteroid such as methylprednisolone given intravenously, or a drug that suppresses the immune system (immunosuppressant) such as azathioprine.

 Drugs Mentioned In This Article